Solar Whiz Commercial — FAQ’s

 28) Where are Solar Whiz products produced?

-Solar Whiz industrial whirlybirds are designed in Australia by Global Eco & Environmental Solutions (GES Pty Ltd) and developed and manufactured in cooperation with our Chinese partner.
+Solar Whiz industrial whirlybirds are proudly designed and built in Australia by Global Eco & Environmental Solutions (GES Pty Ltd).